 While of importance in its own econometric right, and possibly in a reduced form sense, testing for the linearity of a SAR specification can also address deeper economic considerations.
 Many network games yield equilibria with linear best responses and, when taken to the data, imply linear SAR specifications.
 Thus, a rejection of the linearity of the SAR specification can in fact be viewed as a rejection of the underlying structural economic model.
 Examples of such models include contest success functions (CSFs) in the \cite{Tullock1980} style \citep{konig2017networks}, quadratic utility network games \citep{ballester2006s, calvo2009peer} and public goods provision games in networks \citep{bramoulle2007public}.
 These are discussed in more detail in the next section.

 Nonlinearity of best responses in network games can have profound economic implications. \cite{acemoglu2015networks} emphasize that convexity or concavity of nonlinear network interactions can shape how the underlying network transmits shocks.
 Most strikingly, they show that with concave interactions, densely connected economies outperform sparser ones in the sense of expected macroeconomic outcomes.
 Indeed, an economy in which interlinkages are maximally dense outperforms all other (symmetric) economies.
 On the contrary, with convex interactions this pattern is completely reversed, with the maximally dense economy being the worst performing.
 The finding that concavity of interactions acts as a `shock absorber' while convexity turns this into a `shockwave propogator' aligns with the groundbreaking work of \cite{allen2000financial} on financial contagion.
-Thus, if a theoretical structural model begets a linear best response equilibrium, it behooves the economist to have some statistical confidence in the resulting empirical model.
+Thus, if a theoretical structural model begets a linear best response equilibrium, it behoves the economist to have some statistical confidence in the resulting empirical model.

 We employ a residual based test statistic reminiscent of the Lagrange Multiplier (LM) test to avoid nonparametric estimation altogether.
 The basic idea is to approximate the potentially nonlinear part of the model with a sieve expansion of length $p$.
-By choosing a basis of polynomial components, a test of linearity may be constructed by setting as zero all coefficients except the one corresponding to the linear term.
+By choosing a basis of polynomial components, a test of linearity may be constructed by setting to zero all coefficients except the one corresponding to the linear term.
 This is an approach in the spirit of the famous Ramsey RESET test described in \cite{Ramsey1969}.
-Because we employ the LM principle, we need only estimate the model under the null hypothesis, which is the familiar linear SAR model.
+By employing the LM principle, we require parameter estimates only under the null hypothesis, which yields the familiar linear SAR model.